Our Fisher & Paykel Appliance Review

 // Capacity

 The capacity is really nice for a 30” oven and our primary reason for choosing the wall unit over the slide in range.
 We have been cooking full chickens like crazy (more on this later, maybe) in our dutch oven and have no problem fitting it along with a few other items.
-The racks slide easily on fancy tracks and fully extend like a cabinet drawer.
-We cannot wait to get a turkey in this thing.
+The racks slide easily on fancy tracks and fully extends like a cabinet drawer.
+We cannot wait to get a turkey in this thing - that will be the ultimate performance test!

 // Cooking